-The best ground meat for this dish is sausage meat.
+The best ground meat for spaghetti a la Stroganoff is sausage meat.
 Buy sausages, peel off the skins, crumble the meat and fry in butter.
 Or you can create your own sausage meat by seasoning ground meat and letting it marinade in the fridge for a couple of hours.
 Season with what?
 The usual salt, pepper and a bit of sugar — and a good combination of spices and herbs.

 Sour cream, an essential ingredient of stroganoff, may be substituted with yogurt for a low-fat version.
 If you’d rather have real cream but have no sour cream on hand, just add a tablespoonful of lime or lemon juice to a cup of cream.

-- enough cooked spaghetti (or other pasta shape) for two
+- enough cooked spaghetti for two or other pasta shape

-- 250 g. of sausage meat (or make your own — see notes after the recipe), crumbled
+- 250 grams sausage meat or make your own — see notes after the recipe, crumbled

-- 1 c. of sliced button mushrooms (canned is okay)
+- 1 cup sliced button mushrooms canned is okay

 - 2 tablespoons chopped tarragon

 - pepper to taste

 Heat the butter in a frying pan.
 Add the crumbled sausage meat and cook over medium-high heat until lightly browned.